dotnet/docs/docs/standard/serialization/system-text-json-converters-how-to.md

 ### Support Dictionary with non-string key

-The built-in support for dictionary collections is for `Dictionary<string, TValue>` only.
+The built-in support for dictionary collections is for `Dictionary<string, TValue>`.
 That is, the key must be a string.
 If you need to support a dictionary with an integer or some other type as the key, a custom converter is required.

 The following code shows a custom converter that works with `Dictionary<int,string>`: